 Our email newsletters provide an opportunity for you to unsubscribe from our messages or to update your details.

 The registration information we require as mandatory for you to register to attend one of our meetings is: your name, email address, job title and citizenship.
 Additional logistical information is requested in order to fulfil event organisation requirements.
 This information is stored securely on our database.
-Our information charter provides details on how we deal with your data.

 You can send a message to Wilton Park via our contact us page.
 If you are asking for information we do not already publish on the site, we will deal with your query.
 In doing so we may need to contact our technology supplier (for technical queries).
 In such cases we will only pass on personal data if it is necessary to do so, and we will not keep your personal data or records of our correspondence longer than necessary.